jodal/pykka/docs/api/logging.rst

     are logged at this level.

 :attr:`~logging.WARNING`
-    Unhandled messages are logged at this level.
+    Unhandled messages and other potential programming errors are logged at this level.

 :attr:`~logging.INFO`
     Exceptions raised by an actor that are captured into a reply future